wdk-docs/nest-docs/content/techniques/sessions.md

 );
 ```

+!!! warning

-> warning **Notice** The default server-side session storage is purposely not designed for a production environment.
+    The default server-side session storage is purposely not designed for a production environment.
 It will leak memory under most conditions, does not scale past a single process, and is meant for debugging and developing.
 Read more in the [official repository](https://github.com/expressjs/session).

 The `secret` is used to sign the session ID cookie.
 This can be either a string for a single secret, or an array of multiple secrets.
 If an array of secrets is provided, only the first element will be used to sign the session ID cookie, while all the elements will be considered when verifying the signature in requests.
 The secret itself should be not easily parsed by a human and would best be a random set of characters.